zwentt/zwen/teaching.md

 - <a href="http://wentoday.com/download/csufresno/om/summation.html" target="_blank"> Studying Summation Symbols </a> This interactive study component explains the summation symbol - Sigma.
 It explains the core building blocks, common examples, and even study quizzes.

+- <a href="http://wentoday.com/download/csufresno/om/job_shop_simulator.html" target="_blank"> Job Shop Scheduling </a> This tool illustrates the intricacies of a job shop environment by demonstrating how delays can occur when products with varying task sequences enter the queue.
+Careful planning of the facility layout and strategic task sequencing can mitigate these issues.